Test-Architect/jest-typescript-sample/README.md

 As an initial example `petstore-api.spec.ts` can be used.

 1. For New test cases create new spec `...spec.ts` under petstore folder
-2. If this is something of a bigger nature - create a dedicated folder and put all of the relevant helpers/utils within it
+2. If this is something of a bigger nature - create a dedicated folder and put all the relevant helpers/utils within it
 3. On the top level there is a `commons` folder - add common things here
 4. Make sure to run `npm run lint:fix` if adding new code
-5. When adding new dependency - make sure to run `npm install` and commit all of the changes
+5. When adding new dependency - make sure to run `npm install` and commit all the changes

 ## CI - GitHub Actions
 The GitHub actions workflow are found in this directory - [.github/workflows](.github/workflows)

-### Running github action and view report
+### Running GitHub action and view report
-1. Go to Actions tab - [Actions](https://github.com/srthorat/petstore-ts/actions)
+1. Go to Actions tab - [Actions](https://github.com/srthorat/jest-typescript-sample/actions)
-2. From the left, below All workflows select the workflow - [PetStore API - E2E](https://github.com/srthorat/petstore-ts/actions/workflows/petstore-api-e2e.yml)
+2. From the left, below All workflows select the workflow - [PetStore API - E2E](https://github.com/srthorat/petstore-ts/jest-typescript-sample/workflows/petstore-api-e2e.yml)
 3. A `Run workflow` dropdown will appear on the right, Select it, then choose `branch - main`, and click `Run Workflow`.
 4. Refresh Page
 5. You can now see - `PetStore API - E2E` job is running, While completes, open Java CI with Maven to monitor the test